ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 **Path planning** is implemented using two methods: one based on the KOMO optimizer, and the other using ST-RRT*.

 - The **KOMO optimizer** solves the problem by using the provided initial **q0** and target positions **q1**, while setting velocity and acceleration constraints.
-In this work, the second-order KOMO is used, meaning we take both velocity and acceleration into account during the motion planning process.
+In this work, the second-order KOMO is used, meaning we take both velocity and acceleration into account during the motion planning.

 ```c++
 OptOptions options;